Yogurtland: History

+In March 2021, the brand gave fans its first-ever oat milk flavor with the launch of plant-based cinnamon oatmeal cookie.

+In May 2021, Yogurtland revamped its customer experience to bring customers an enhanced convenient and customized experienced through an update of its rewards program, mobile app, and online ordering capabilities.
+The new rewards program offers member benefits such as earning two points for every dollar spent, a $5 reward for every 100 points earned, a free birthday treat, three new Rewards tiers, and 50 bonus points upon signing up.
+Guests can place an order for delivery, in-store pickup, or catering.
+Additionally, the new mobile app features include in-app ordering, quick access to rewards and transaction history, adding gift cards as a payment option, creating and viewing favorite orders, and tracking progress towards the next reward.

 In the summer of 2021, Yogurtland brought menu innovation to its guests with the launch of limited-time fruit bowl fusions and acai bowls.
-In March 2021, the brand gave fans its first-ever oat milk flavor with the launch of plant-based cinnamon oatmeal cookie.

 Products

 At any time, Yogurtland stores have up to 16 flavors in rotation.
-Flavors are created by Yogurtland’s team of Flavorologists who source the best ingredients for the most authentic tasting flavors out there and are part of the yogurt-making process from start to finish.
-The Flavorologists are responsible for more than 200 flavors like Rocket Pop Sorbet, Dragon Passion Tart, Salted Caramel Pecan, and Plant-Based Piña Colada.
+Flavors are created by a team of Flavorologists who are responsible for more than 200 flavors like Rocket Pop Sorbet, Dragon Passion Tart, Salted Caramel Pecan, and Plant-Based Piña Colada.
 Customers may mix and combine flavors in their cups by pulling on handles that control the yogurt machines.

-Generally, Yogurtland provides an array of dietary offerings in its flavor options including dairy-free, sugar-free, low fat, non-fat, gluten-free and vegan.
+Yogurtland provides an array of dietary offerings in its flavor options including dairy-free, sugar-free, low-fat, non-fat, gluten-free and vegan.
 Additionally, approximately 30 toppings, including fresh-cut fruits, chocolate bits, gummies, cookies, nuts, granola and syrups are available at the toppings bar to complement the frozen yogurt.
-Cost for products vary by ounce with the price ranging from per ounce depending on the location.
+Prices for products are per ounce and vary by location.

-Customer Experience

-In May 2021, Yogurtland revamped its customer experience to bring customers an enhanced convenient and customized experienced through an update of its rewards program, mobile app, and online ordering capabilities.

-The Yogurtland Rewards Program offers member benefits such as earning two points for every dollar spent, a $5 reward for every 100 points earned, a free birthday treat, three new Rewards tiers, and 50 bonus points when you sign up.

-Guests can order online on the Yogurtland website or app for delivery, in-store pickup, or catering.
-The digital optimizations allow Yogurtland guests to order easily and safely from the comfort of home without compromising the Yogurtland experience of creating a unique treat.
-Additionally, the new mobile app features include in-app ordering, quick access to your account and transaction history, adding Yogurtland gift cards to your account as a payment option, creating and viewing favorite orders, and tracking your progress towards the next reward.